 Overriding the positive trend noted in the previous Economic Pulse report, the last month of 2014 closed on the negative note with all three economic assessment indicators down since last month and down two points since October 2014..

 Starting the new year on a positive note, all three economic indicators are on the upward trend erasing the losses of the previous wave.

 Global Economic Pulse Welcomes Israel This Month.

-The average global economic assessment of national economies surveyed in 26 countries is up one point with 41% of global citizens rating their national economies as ‘good’.
+Continuing a downward trend, the average global economic assessment of national economies surveyed in 24 countries is down one point as 39% of global citizens rate their national economies to be ‘good’.